Many newcomers to the horse racing game may not know this, but the daily double was the first exotic wager offered at racetracks.

-However, the Daily Double is a good way to find value and often times it seems easier to hit than it is to knock down an Exacta.
+However, it is a good way to find value and often times it seems easier to hit than it is to knock down an exacta.
 Sometimes it is easier to figure out who is going to win a race as opposed to who is going to run second.

 If you wanted to use two horses in each race of the daily double, a $2 ticket would cost $8.

 If you played a 1,2 in the first race with 1,2 in the second race, one of your two contenders must win each leg of the daily double in order for you to cash the ticket.

 The rolling doubles are a good option to horseplayers that like to play Pick 3 and Pick 4 tickets, but have a limited bankroll.

 Sign up at one of the top racebooks in the business

 “I love playing daily doubles, it is one of my favorite exotic wagers.
 I like the fact I can see probables on the toteboard, and if the first or last leg of a Pick 3 sequence involves a chalk that looks tough to beat, I stay away from the Pick 3, and look at the probables for the daily double.
 It is a much underrated wager, and a great learning tool for new players as they expand their horizontal wagering.
 And for your information, the track does not need to tempt me with the early daily double to get to the track on time, I’m never late.”